What is an IBCLC?

 As a new parent, you can expect an IBCLC to assist you with all your lactation needs, from helping you design a workday pumping schedule and storage plan to finding the best breastfeeding position for you.
 IBCLCs may work in a variety of settings, providing care via virtual visits, birth centers, hospitals, and in patient homes.

-IBCLCs can also assist you with common lactation challenges, like low milk supply, breastfeeding pain, and conditions like mastitis and plugged ducts.
-If your baby is struggling to latch or isn’t gaining weight properly, your IBCLC can determine how to improve feeding sessions, fine-tune feeding plans for babies who are premature, and even provide a referral to another health care professional if your condition needs further attention.
+To get the most out of your IBCLC consultation, plan ahead and come with questions or concerns you may have.
+An IBCLC can assist you with common lactation challenges, like low milk supply, breastfeeding pain, and conditions like mastitis and plugged ducts, while also addressing common breastfeeding questions.
+Is your baby is struggling to latch or isn’t gaining weight properly?
+These are important reasons to call an IBCLC.
+They can determine how to improve feeding sessions, fine-tune feeding plans for babies who are premature, and even provide a referral to another health care professional if your condition needs further attention.

 “A lactation consultant is invaluable,” says Caitlin McNeily, TLN’s VP of Consultant Relations.
 “They’re basically your breastfeeding fairy godmother, personal cheerleader, and new-parent support team all in one.”